 "What does the timing of short shocks have to do with it?"

-susceptible to being triggered into fibrillation by stimulation.
-This corresponds with
+particularly susceptible to being triggered into fibrillation by stimulation.
+This

-applied to the exterior of the body.
+when applied to the exterior of the body.
 Above 200 mA the heart muscles are clamped

 so tightly by the current that there is no movement, not even the quivering of fibrillation.

 A heavy current of short duration may well be less dangerous than one in the range

 of 100 to 200 mA.
 This also explains why fibrillation is stopped in a cardiac intensive

 care unit by a heavy-current counter shock that stops the random, ineffective activity